 "There is no one magic piece of software a parent can install to provide their children with 100% online safety."

 There are software solutions that can help (and I discuss them later in this guide), but time, knowledge and attention are equally (if not more) important.
 The aim of this guide is to share some of the internet safety knowledge I’ve built up over my years in this industry.

 What Online Dangers Exist?

 As I’ve already said, the internet provides young people with limitless opportunities and ways to enhance their lives.
-The intention of this guide isn’t to frighten parents into preventing their child using the web.
+The intention of this guide isn’t to frighten parents into preventing their

 However, before we move onto the practical advice, let’s distill some of the key online dangers facing young children and teens online.

 Norton defines cyberstalking as “the use of technology, particularly the Internet, to harass someone.”

 Even the “superficial” use of social media to watch people doesn’t seem so superficial when it becomes a regular or obsessional activity.
 Stalking (online OR offline) can have a terrifying impact on the victim.

 Thankfully, with the right knowledge and software, it’s possible to make it harder for stalkers to indulge in these behaviors.

 There is some confusing cross-over between cyberbullying and cyberstalking.
 According to Kids Health, cyberstalking usually refers to prosecutable cases where an adult is involved, whereas cyberbullying (discussed below) usually takes place within a child’s peer group.